howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 </Instruction>

-All right, you're finally ready to deploy your Prisma service and the database that comes along! 🙌
+All right, you're finally ready to deploy your Prisma service and the database that comes along with it! 🙌

 <Instruction>